 Feyza Engin, Assistant Professor of Biomolecular Chemistry; Ph.D., 2007.
 Investigating the molecular mechanisms of organelle dysfunction and celullar stress responses in the pathogenesis of diabetes.

-Irwin Goldman, Associate Professor of Horticulture; Ph.D.
-Vegetable breeding and genetics, human health attributes of vegetable crops, history of plant breeding and genetics.
+Irwin Goldman, Professor of Horticulture; Ph.D.
+Vegetable breeding and genetics, human health attributes of vegetable crops and breeding of vegetables for culinary quality.

 Guy E. Groblewski, Professor of Nutritional Sciences; Ph.D., 1991.
 Intracellular signal transduction in gastrointestinal epithelial cells.

-Laura L. Hernandez, Assistant Professor of Dairy Science; Ph.D.
+Laura L. Hernandez, Associate Professor of Dairy Science; Ph.D.
 2008.
 Regulation of lactation and milk synthesis in relation to the autocrine, paracrine, endocrine and serotonin systems.
+Regulation of mammary gland calcium transport and maternal calcium homeostasis during lactation.

 Marty S. Kanarek, Professor of Population Health Sciences and Environmental Studies; Ph.D., 1978.
 Environmental epidemiology; potential population health effects from consumption of fish contaminated with mercury, PCBs, and other chemicals.

 William H. Karasov, Professor of Wildlife Ecology; Ph.D., 1981.
-Intestinal absorption; effects of plant toxins; nutritional ecology of wild vertebrates.
+Molecular mechanisms of intestinal enzyme adaptation, intestinal absorption, nutritional ecology of wild vertebrates.

-Michelle E. Kimple, Assistant Professor of Medicine; Ph.D.
+Michelle E. Kimple, Associate Professor of Medicine; Ph.D.
 2003.
 Pancreatic beta-cell response to nutrient and hormonal stimulation.

 Pamela J. Kling, Associate Professor of Pediatrics; M.D.
 1985.
 Erythropoiesis, iron metabolism and roles of erythropoietin in early development.

-Laura J. Knoll, Associate Professor of Medical Microbiology & Immunology; Ph.D.
+Laura J. Knoll, Professor of Medical Microbiology & Immunology; Ph.D.
 1994.
-Host/pathogen interactions of the intracelluar parasite Toxoplasma gondii.
+Using -omics technology to study host/ pathogen interactions and metabolism of the intracellular parasite Toxoplasma gondii.

 Kenneth A. Kudsk, Professor of Surgery; M.D., 1975.
 Effect of route and type of nutrition on surgical outcome; mucosal immunity and response to infection.